bigeasy/prolific/prolific.environment/README.md

-## Prolific Environment
+## Prolific Sequence

-Depreciated.
-No longer using quite so many bits of middleware.
+Deprecated.
+No longer constructing pipelines from middleware modules such as this one.

 See [Prolific](http://github.com/bigeasy/prolific).